xizhonghua/GreenDC-Summary/papers/Hermenegildo-paper-publish.md

   - e.g., a CS guy with even no journal papers but many conference papers could be in professor position.
 - Unable for bibliometry evaluation
   - bibliometry is used to evaluate researchers. e.g., when evaluating the departments, schools, universities
-  - bibliometry is done using the standard journal database, thus cs conference paper are invisible.
+  - bibliometry is done using the standard journal database, thus cs conference papers are invisible.

 ### Solution
 - CS should switch as soon as possible to publishing in journals, but in combination with conferences.